mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/delete/index.md

         └─Machine/d2iq--md-0-74c849dc8c-sqklv                           True                     13h
     ```

-     <p class="message--note"><strong>NOTE: </strong>After moving the cluster lifecycle services to the workload cluster, remember to use dkp with the workload cluster kubeconfig.</p>
+     <p class="message--note"><strong>NOTE: </strong>After moving the cluster lifecycle services to the workload cluster, remember to use DKP with the workload cluster kubeconfig.</p>

     Use DKP with the bootstrap cluster to delete the workload cluster.